 Many states are part of exchanges such as the Academic Common Market that allow non-resident students from participating states to attend public universities at a discounted rate.
 There are also public institutions where the total cost of attendance for non-residents is actually still below the average for private colleges.

 Students will also find schools offering merit scholarships or in-state tuition for those with qualifying test scores or GPAs to improve their academic standings.
 (Find which public universities offer full-ride scholarships here.)

 Most importantly, none of this affects out-of-state private colleges.
 Their price tags are the same regardless of where you come from.

-The following table lists public universities with a total cost of attendance for out state students of $40,000 or greater.
+The table below lists 115 public universities with a total cost of attendance for out state students of $40,000 or greater.